 How to feedback on the concepts

 To get to this stage, the client must agree on the brief.
-The agency will bring to the client top-level concepts and ideas, the media the ideas will be delivered across and an overview of the message.
+The agency will bring the client top-level concepts and ideas, the media the ideas will be delivered across and an overview of the message.

 The agency is looking for feedback on the idea and message – this is great for this stage and for the first round of creative review.
 However, if the client questions the idea just before a campaign launch, it causes real problems.

 How to feedback on the execution of concepts

-Once the concepts and message is approved, the agency will work up detailed executions.
+Once the concepts and message are approved, the agency will work up detailed executions.
 The agency could work on a variety of materials: style guides, tone of voice, storyboards, styleframes, mock-ups, etc.

-The agency is looking for feedback on the execution of the concept: colours, copy, images, alignment with brand guideline, etc. This feedback won’t affect the overall concept itself.
+The agency is looking for feedback on the execution of the concept: colours, copy, images, alignment with brand guidelines, etc. This feedback won’t affect the overall concept itself.

 Frustrations can arise if the parties are not aligned with each other’s expectations.
 It happens more often than you may think – for example, an agency comes to a meeting with broad concepts and scamps while the client was expecting detailed executions.
-Or the client expects detailed executions at a first meeting with an agency without having supplied a brief.
+Or the client expects detailed executions at the first meeting with an agency without having supplied a brief.

-Establishing a clear process will help both agencies and clients to build a collaborative and successful partnership and from our experience also long-lasting.
+Establishing a clear process will help both agencies and clients to build a collaborative and successful partnership and from our experience also long-lasting relationships.